cspray/blogisthenics/README.md

 ### Directory Structure

 Blogisthenics follows a principle that there are reasonable defaults for your site configuration, but you can override any of the defaults to customize your installation.
-We suggest that you have a directory structure that resembles the following:
+Your directory structure should resemble the following:

 ```
 /.blogisthenics
     config.json                 # Configure Blogisthenics, if not provided default config will be used
 /content                        # The actual content for your site goes here
     /assets                     # CSS, JS, images ... isn't treated specially, convention to put stuff here
     /blog                       # Your blog articles ... could be named whatever you want
     index.md                    # Markdown files are ok.
 Front-matter parsing and layouts are supported
     about.html                  # HTML files are ok too, you won't get any parsing or layout support though
     contact.html.php            # Add a PHP extension to enable front-matter parsing and layout support
 /data
     ...                         # Store JSON files here to access in the KeyValueStore
 /layouts
     main.html.php               # Store PHP template files here to use as layouts
-    article.html.php    # Layouts can be nested as deep as you want, but there's probably a logical limit
+    article.html.php            # Layouts can be nested as deep as you want, but probably a logical limit
+    foo.md.php                  # Support Markdown templates
 /src
-    ...                 # PHP code for whatever is required to build your site
+    /ContentGeneratedHandler
+        ...                     # Any ContentGeneratedHandler instances
+    /ContentWrittenHandler
+        ...                     # Any ContentWrittenHandler instances
+    /DataProvider
+        ...                     # Any DataProvider instances
+    /DynamicContentProvider
+        ...                     # Any DynamicContentProvider instances
+    /Formatter
+        ...                     # Any Formatter instances
+    /TemplateHelperProvider
+        ...                     # Any TemplateHelperProvider instances
 ```

 ### Content Overview